lcy-seso/DLFrameworkTest/tensorflow/data_parallelism_for_nmt/docs/test_allreduce_algorithm.md

     2>&1 | tee train.log
   ```

-  - _Batch size per GPU card is fixed to be 360 which is the largest batch size can be used on one P100 for this test model._
+  - _Batch size per GPU card is fixed to be 360 which is the largest batch size can be used on one P100 for the test model._

   |GPU number|Total time to process 20 batches (s)|Processing speed (words/s)|Speedup ratio|
   |:--|:--|:--|:--|